 “Anyone can pull this off, but it is quite a 1970s vibe,” says Down.
-“For a modern take, go full Jil Sander with an icy cream or white colour roll neck under a blue or grey V-neck, without accessories and over grey wool trousers.
+“For a modern take, go full Jil Sander with an icy cream or white color roll neck under a blue or grey V-neck, without accessories and over grey wool trousers.

 For something a bit more tongue-in-chic, clash a mustard roll neck with a maroon V-neck and sling a brown leather blouson on top.”
 Just be prepared to fend off the odd Alan Partridge comment.

 If this season loves anything, it’s texture.
 The best V-necks come in buttery wools that add coziness and depth to an outfit, which makes them the perfect foil for the season’s other trending fabric.
-“Corduroy is still big at the moment,” says Down, “so try a cord trouser in a soft butterscotch or honey colour.”
+“Corduroy is still big at the moment,” says Down, “so try a cord trouser in a soft butterscotch or honey color.”

 If that all feels a little too geographer teacher for you, consider toughening up the V-neck with a leather biker jacket or wool overcoat.
-The former helps steer the once IT-department staple in a more casual, rebellious direction; while the latter in a houndstooth or check can break up flat colours and add add a touch of personality.
+The former helps steer the once IT-department staple in a more casual, rebellious direction; while the latter in a houndstooth or check can break up flat colors and add a touch of personality.